-VGS owns and operates over 875 miles of distribution main which consists of both high-density polyethylene plastic (PE) pipe and cathodically protected steel ranging in diameter from 3/4-inch to 10-inch.
-VGS services are both high density polyethylene plastic (PE) pipe and cathodically protected steel and range in diameter from 1/2-inch to four (4-inch) inches.
-A service to a residential home typically is 1/2-inch or 3/4-inch PE.
+VGS owns and operates over 880 miles of distribution main which consists of both high-density polyethylene plastic (HDPE) pipe and cathodically protected steel ranging in diameter from 3/4-inch to 10-inch.
+VGS services are both HDPE pipe and cathodically protected steel and range in diameter from 1/2-inch to four (4-inch) inches.
+A service to a residential home typically is 1/2-inch or 3/4-inch HDPE.